Home > History > Front page updates July 2003

 (You can read more about this story here.)

 [As an aside, the picture above is in what is called "GIF" format, which is a method of compressing data.
-In 1994, the computer company Unisys noticed that there was a world wide web that was growing in popularity and that lots of people were using GIF files and that Unisys held a 1985 patent on the mathematical function (called Lempel-Ziv-Welch compression) which GIF was based on.
+In 1994, the computer company Unisys noticed that there was a world wide web that was growing in popularity and that lots of people were using GIF files and that Unisys held a 1985 patent on the mathematical function (called Lempel-Ziv-Welch compression) on which GIF was based.
 Unisys then decided to start collecting licence fees from all sorts of people.
 They spent years being exposed to ridicule and probably never received enough royalties to cover the real cost of enforcement and the intangible costs of the public relations disaster.
 The US patent expired in June 2003.]

 Speaking of intellectual property ...
 (12/7/2003)